ckeditor/ckeditor4-docs/guides/dev/features/basicstyles/README.md

 ## Related Features

-Refer to the following resources for more information about text styling:
+Refer to the following resources for more information about text styling and formatting:

+* The [Using the Copy Formatting Feature](#!/guide/dev_fcopyformatting) article explains how to copy text formatting between document fragments.
 * The [Removing Text Formatting](#!/guide/dev_removeformat) article explains how to quickly remove any text formatting that is applied through inline HTML elements and CSS styles.
+* The [Applying Styles to Editor Content](#!/guide/dev_styles) article discusses creating more semantically correct text styles.
 * The [Applying Block-Level Text Formats](#!/guide/dev_format) article presents how to apply formatting to entire text blocks and not just text selections.
-* The [Applying Styles to Editor Content](#!/guide/dev_styles) article discusses creating more semantically correct text styles.
 * The [Setting Text and Background Color](#!/guide/dev_colorbutton) article explains how to use and customize the **Text Color** and **Background Color** features.